raspberrychris/paddleboardmaster/content/post/best-beaches-to-go-to-in-key-biscayne.md

 ## **CRANDON PARK**

-On the northern part of the island, you can find another iconic national park, Crandon Park.
-This beach can also be enjoyed with some adventure.
-It offers bike trails, a roller skating area, a playground, a golf course, tennis courts, beach volleyball courts, and picnic areas with bbq grills.
-You might just have a few snacks with some beautiful peacocks walking around the park as well.
-What better way to spend a Sunday with your loved ones?
+Heading more to the north there is another beautiful park - Crandon Park.
+Crandon Park is full of fun, activities and adventure featuring its own roller skating park, golfcourse, volleyball, bike trails and places of picnic areas with BBQs.
+The park also has a number of peacocks walking around to make the whole experience even more enjoyable.

 ## **VIRGINIA KEY**